 The Pharmacy also carries a variety of personal items so students don’t have to leave campus!
 Some of the items available for purchase include: First Aid supplies, lip balm, feminine supplies, cough drops, thermometer, emergency contraceptive, condoms, and pregnancy tests.

-Contraceptives start at $25 per cycle.
+Starting August 16th 2021, contraceptives will be $15 per cycle.
 Please note that not all brands of contraceptives are stocked.
 Check with the Pharmacy for a complete list of those in stock, as well as pricing information.

 Prescriptions are accepted from EIU and outside providers.
 Student Health Insurance is paying part of the cost for prescriptions filled at the EIU Pharmacy.
 Copays are $5, $10, and $20 for most covered medications.
 Most contraceptives are available at no copay.
 Contact the Pharmacy at (217) 581-7779.